 You will encounter fast and aggressive drivers wherever you go and especially on lonely highways.
-Drive slow on gravel roads.
+Drive slowly on gravel roads.
 Slow down for approaching trucks, it will save your windshield.
 Watch out for wildlife at all times.
 In Canada, every year many accidents happen because of wild animals.

 Since I invested in a car GPS I feel much safer and I don’t get lost anymore.
-I always know where I am, what direction I’m heading and how far it is to my destination.
+I always know where I am, what direction I’m heading, and how far it is to my destination.
 Make sure you update the software before you leave for your trip.
-Using your cell phone might be sufficient for shorter trips, but I trust my car GPS more than I trust my cell phone.
+Using your cell phone might be sufficient for shorter trips, but I trust my car’s GPS more than I trust my cell phone.

 7. Always check on road and weather conditions